pydicom/pynetdicom/dev/_sources/reference/presentation.rst.txt

 .. _presentation:

-Presentation Service (:mod:`pynetdicom3.presentation`)
+Presentation Service (:mod:`pynetdicom.presentation`)
 ======================================================

-.. currentmodule:: pynetdicom3.presentation
+.. currentmodule:: pynetdicom.presentation

 The Presentation Service supports the creation of Presentation Contexts and their negotiation during association.